leomwa/masteringvuejs/getting-started/slots.md

 ...
 ```

-And we can use by simple adding the content inside the component tag as below:
+And we can use by simply adding the content inside the component tag as below:

 ```markup
 <remaining-items :remaining="todos.filter(t => !t.done).length">